Medenjaci – Croatian Honey Spice Cookies | Made by Meaghan Moineau

 FAQ

-Yes, you can prepare the batter a day in advance.
-Store it covered in the refrigerator and give it a good stir before using.
+Yes, you can prepare the batter up to a day in advance.
+Just cover and refrigerate it.
+Give it a good whisk before using, as some separation may occur.

 Nutrition